Tommy Clare: Club career

 Clare played his early football with Talke Rangers, Goldenhill Wanderers and Burslem Port Vale before becoming Stoke's first professional player in 1883.

 He was captain of the Stoke side that were founder members of the English Football League in 1888.
 He made his league debut on 8 September 1888, at full-back for Stoke in a 2–0 defeat by West Bromwich Albion at the Victoria Ground, Stoke.
-He played 21 of Stoke' 22 Football League matches and was part of a defence-line that achieved three clean-sheets whilst restricting the opposition to a single goal on four occasions.
+He played 21 of Stoke's 22 Football League matches and was part of a defence line that achieved three clean sheets whilst restricting the opposition to a single goal on four occasions.

 Stoke finished at the bottom of the table in both 1888–89 and 1889–90 and in 1890 dropped down to the Football Alliance.
-Clare was absolved of any blame though, and referee Tom Bryan stated that "the backs and the goalkeeper are superior to any three men playing with one club".
+Clare was absolved of any blame, though, and referee Tom Bryan stated that "the backs and the goalkeeper are superior to any three men playing with one club".
 The following season, Stoke were champions of the Football Alliance and returned to the Football League, with Clare an ever-present.
 They then once again struggled, finishing second last in 1891–92, before finishing in mid-table in 1892–93.
 He claimed his first Football League goal on the opening day of the 1893–94 season, netting from a goalmouth scramble in a 4–1 defeat at Bolton Wanderers.
 From Christmas 1894 up until his departure in 1897 he played 82 consecutive league games.
 His final season with the club came in 1896–97.
 During his 12 seasons with Stoke, Clare made over 250 appearances and forged a decent defensive partnership with fellow full-back Alf Underwood.

 Clare signed for Port Vale as a player-coach in 1897, before moving on to Manchester City later in the year.
-However, in 1898 he re-signed for Vale a second time, and helped the side lift the Staffordshire Senior Cup later in the year as he "inspired a confidence never before approached" in his teammates in the win over West Bromwich Albion.
+However, in 1898 he re-signed for Vale a second time.
+He helped the side lift the Staffordshire Senior Cup later in the year as he "inspired a confidence never before approached" in his teammates in the win over West Bromwich Albion.
 However, he broke his leg in October 1898, an injury which effectively ended his career.
 He retired in 1901.